awsdocs/amazon-vpc-user-guide/doc_source/VPC_Subnets.md

 To add a CIDR block to your VPC, the following rules apply:
 + The allowed block size is between a `/28` netmask and `/16` netmask\.
 + The CIDR block must not overlap with any existing CIDR block that's associated with the VPC\.
 + There are restrictions on the ranges of IPv4 addresses you can use\.
-For more information, see [IPv4 CIDR Block Association Restrictions](#add-cidr-block-restrictions)\.
+For more information, see [IPv4 CIDR block association restrictions](#add-cidr-block-restrictions)\.
 + You cannot increase or decrease the size of an existing CIDR block\.
 + You have a quota on the number of CIDR blocks you can associate with a VPC and the number of routes you can add to a route table\.
 You cannot associate a CIDR block if this results in you exceeding your quotas\.
-For more information, see [Amazon VPC Quotas](amazon-vpc-limits.md)\.
+For more information, see [Amazon VPC quotas](amazon-vpc-limits.md)\.
 + The CIDR block must not be the same or larger than the CIDR range of a route in any of the VPC route tables\.
 For example, in a VPC where the primary CIDR block is `10.2.0.0/16`, you want to associate a secondary CIDR block in the `10.0.0.0/16` range\.
 You already have a route with a destination of `10.0.0.0/24` to a virtual private gateway, therefore you cannot associate a CIDR block of the same range or larger\.
 However, you can associate a CIDR block of `10.0.0.0/25` or smaller\.
 + If you've enabled your VPC for ClassicLink, you can associate CIDR blocks from the `10.0.0.0/16` and `10.1.0.0/16` ranges, but you cannot associate any other CIDR block from the `10.0.0.0/8` range\.
 + The following rules apply when you add IPv4 CIDR blocks to a VPC that's part of a VPC peering connection:
   + If the VPC peering connection is `active`, you can add CIDR blocks to a VPC provided they do not overlap with a CIDR block of the peer VPC\.
   + If the VPC peering connection is `pending-acceptance`, the owner of the requester VPC cannot add any CIDR block to the VPC, regardless of whether it overlaps with the CIDR block of the accepter VPC\.
 Either the owner of the accepter VPC must accept the peering connection, or the owner of the requester VPC must delete the VPC peering connection request, add the CIDR block, and then request a new VPC peering connection\.
   + If the VPC peering connection is `pending-acceptance`, the owner of the accepter VPC can add CIDR blocks to the VPC\.
 If a secondary CIDR block overlaps with a CIDR block of the requester VPC, the VPC peering connection request fails and cannot be accepted\.
 + If you're using AWS Direct Connect to connect to multiple VPCs through a Direct Connect gateway, the VPCs that are associated with the Direct Connect gateway must not have overlapping CIDR blocks\.
 If you add a CIDR block to one of the VPCs that's associated with the Direct Connect gateway, ensure that the new CIDR block does not overlap with an existing CIDR block of any other associated VPC\.
-For more information, see [Direct Connect Gateways](https://docs.aws.amazon.com/directconnect/latest/UserGuide/direct-connect-gateways.html) in the *AWS Direct Connect User Guide*\.
+For more information, see [Direct Connect gateways](https://docs.aws.amazon.com/directconnect/latest/UserGuide/direct-connect-gateways.html) in the *AWS Direct Connect User Guide*\.
 + When you add or remove a CIDR block, it can go through various states: `associating` \| `associated` \| `disassociating` \| `disassociated` \| `failing` \| `failed`\.
 The CIDR block is ready for you to use when it's in the `associated` state\.

 The following table provides an overview of permitted and restricted CIDR block associations, which depend on the IPv4 address range in which your VPC's primary CIDR block resides\.

-**IPv4 CIDR Block Association Restrictions**
+**IPv4 CIDR block association restrictions**

 | IP address range in which your primary VPC CIDR block resides | Restricted CIDR block associations | Permitted CIDR block associations |
 | --- | --- | --- |